The Simple Secrets Behind Recording Acoustic Guitar (And Everything Else for That Matter!)

 - Re-string your guitar. – If you’re recording an acoustic that has had the same old strings for the last two years, they’re going to sound dull and muffled.
 All the high-end is lacking and that sheen of brilliance has gone and is never coming back.
 Restring it and suddenly the instrument will come back from the dead.
 Some people like old, dead strings but I don’t recommend it.
 You can always cut a little brilliance from your recording during mixing, but you’ll never add brilliance to an already dead sound.

 - Tune your guitar – Do I really need to say this?
 Before you start recording guitar, please tune it.
 And if you’re working with a capo, make sure to tune the guitar with the capo on.
-Some capos tend to pitch the guitar a little sharp or flat so tuning with the capo on is recommended.
+Some capos tend guitar a little sharp or flat so tuning with the capo on is recommended.

 Different Characteristics of the Acoustic Guitar